hudsonssrosa/codeceptjs-bdd-dh-oranum-tests/ABOUT_THE_CHALLENGE.md

 - Are the project adopting BDD approach with tests in Gherkin?
   - YES 👍

-- Are there a README.md file with the instructions about how to execute the test cases?
+- Is there a README.md file with the instructions about how to execute the test cases?
   - YES 👍

 - Are the test results being reported using Allure Report?